Asoka (2001 film): Production

 The film is also known for using minimal special effects.
 While Lagaan was made at considerable expense, Asoka had only a moderate budget.
 Sivan says he didn't want any special effects, and no digitally augmented crowds.
 Priyanka Chopra turned down the offer to appear in a song in the film.

 Soundtrack

-The songs of the movie were composed by Anu Malik.
-Initially, A. R. Rahman was signed in to compose the film's music, but for reasons unknown, he opted out.
-Malik stepped in to compose the songs, while Sandeep Chowta was brought on board to for the background score.
+The film's soundtrack was composed by Anu Malik with the background score composed by Sandeep Chowta.
+Initially, A. R. Rahman was signed to compose the film's music, but for reasons unknown, opted out.
 Gulzar wrote the lyrics for five songs, while one song was written by Anand Bakshi ("San Sanana").
-The soundtrack was very successful and according to the Indian trade website Box Office India, with around 15,00,000 units sold, the album was the year's one of the highest-selling.
+The soundtrack was very successful and according to the Indian trade website Box Office India, with around 1,500,000 units sold, the album was one of the year's the highest-selling.